JasperFx/marten/docs/events/subscriptions.md

-* Access to the Marten `IDocumentOperations` service that is scoped to the processing of a single page and can be used to either query additional data or to make database writes within the context of the same transaction that Marten will use to record the current progress of the subscription to the databsae
+* Access to the Marten `IDocumentOperations` service that is scoped to the processing of a single page and can be used to either query additional data or to make database writes within the context of the same transaction that Marten will use to record the current progress of the subscription to the database
 * Error handling abilities via the `ISubscriptionController` interface argument that can be used to record events that were skipped by the subscription or to completely stop all further processing
 * By returning an `IChangeListener`, the subscription can be notified right before and right after Marten commits